yurihikari/garuda-hyprdots/README.md

 **I didn't include personal apps like Youtube Music, Discord, VSCode and themes used in google-chrome etc.**

 ## Installation
-There is no installation script yet.
-However, you can clone this repository and copy paste its content in your .config/ folder :
+### Copy Pasting
+You'll need to install the dependencies yourself.
+After you installed the dependencies (some may be missing depending of your distro), just clone the repository and copy/paste the files in the .config directory :

 *Example* :
 ```bash